sparkfun/hacker-application/README.md

 Development at SparkFun reflects the exploratory do-it-yourself culture of the entire company.
 All developers (including interns) take part in fixing small bugs and developing larger projects, as well as reviewing one another's code.
 Continuous improvement of the tool set provided to all users is emphasized as well as continuous improvement to the development process itself.

-Collaborative development is highly encouraged and all developers have ample opportunities to work together on on small, informal dev teams focusing on one project, feature, or subsystem.
+Collaborative development is highly encouraged and all developers have ample opportunities to work together on small, informal dev teams focusing on one project, feature, or subsystem.
 Developer interns are placed on a variety of dev teams based on personal interest and skill set.
 The day-to-day work of interns very closely mirrors that of full-time developers to provide an environment that encourages learning modern enterprise web development in the real world.

 **Web Developer Interns are expected to be able to work a minimum of 20 hours a week on-site at SparkFun Electronics headquarters in Boulder, CO.**